 What are the system requirements for Minecraft?

 A computer’s core components are CPU, GPU and RAM.
-You need to check this information on your computer then you can check whether your computer matches the minimum or ideal requirements.
+You need to check this information to know whether you could run this game on your computer.

 - Minimum system requirements for Minecraft